 Latitude will also be a north or south grid number whereas the longitude will always be an east or west grid number.

 Whatever number it depends on what part of the world is located.
-For example, north and west numbers are generally found near the United StatesOpens in a new tab. side of the world where places like AustraliaOpens in a new tab. will always south to east measurement.
+For example, north and west numbers are generally found near the United States side of the world where places like Australia will always south to east measurement.

 Remember The Degrees That Are Being Depicted!